 Which makes it a great material for an isolation platform too.

 The Ozite covered MDF is supported by a 1-inch thick ‘Platform’.

 This design is made to separate your turntable from the shelf or stand you have it sitting on.

 And if you’re strapped for space and have your TT sitting on your speakers this isolation platform is an absolute must.

-According to Auralex the weight capacity of their isolation platform is 300 lbs.
-So there’s no way it’ll collaps under the weight of your TT.
+According to Auralex, the weight capacity of their isolation platform is 300 lbs.
+So there’s no way it’ll collapse under the weight of your TT.

 And if your deck stands on spiked feet they won’t make a dent in the isolation board.

 The Auralex has decent dimensions of 14.25″ x 17.75″ x 1.75″.
 So it’ll hold just about any sized turntable comfortably.

 There aren’t many affordable isolation platforms that are also high quality.
 But the Auralex fits the bill in both categories.

 It’s not the most attractive looking platform, but it’s by far my favorite pick as the best turntable isolation platform.